 The guideline goes more into detail for rating the other instruments like Equity Derivatives, Index Futures, and Stock Futures, Index Options and Stock Options, REITs & InvITs.
 The more commonly understood ones are also rated as follows:

 - Investment in Gold and gold-related instruments by schemes shall be valued as 4 from a risk perspective.
 Read more about Using Gold ETFs & Gold Bonds for Long Term Portfolio.

 - Investment by schemes in foreign securities shall be valued as 7 from a risk perspective.

 - Cash and Net Current Assets shall be valued as 1 from a risk perspective.

-If you are mathematically inclined, then you may want to see a few sample calculations of Riskometer.
+If you are mathematically inclined, then you may want to see a few sample calculations of the Riskometer.
 SEBI has included them in the circular’s annexure itself.
-You can check it there.
+You can check it out there.